From the voices of our incarcerated friends: Trust creates an environment for healing.

 Here’s our default to all One Parish One Prisoner Teams and their Incarcerated Friend: details about each others’ lives stay within your team.

-This is part of what needs healing in our churches.
+Gossip destroys.
+It’s part of what needs healing in our churches.

-If you want to look up your person’s criminal record online (in more than 15 years of working with the incarcerated, I’ve never made it my practice), ask yourself if you’d want others to look up the worst parts of your life, if Google could pull it up.
+If you want to look up your person’s criminal record online (in 15 years of working with the incarcerated, I’ve never made it my practice), ask yourself if you’d want others to look up the worst parts of your life, if Google could pull it up.

 Back to kinship.

-Reminder: your team meets monthly and part of the model is for y’all to share what you’re learning, together, about each other, including the friend in prison.
+Be sure to tell your incarcerated friend that the team meets monthly and part of the model is for everyone to share what they’re learning, together, about this new friend in prison.
 Why?
-So you don’t have to say the same things over and over to each team member.
-But if there’s something personal you feel is just for that one person, just say so.
-It’s off the record.
+I often say, “So you don’t have to say the same things over and over to each of us!
+But if there’s something personal you feel is just for that one person, just say so.”

 Make sense?

-And if you as a team want to share details of your releasing friend’s story with the wider church…
+If you as a team want to share details of your releasing friend’s story with the wider church…

 COMPASSION

-Think of a time you felt someone’s compassion—for you.
+Think of a time you felt someone’s compassion for you.
 Can you remember that feeling?
 You trusted that person more after that, didn’t you?

-If you can lean into that sweet spot where you see a glimpse of your friend’s burden, their suffering, and they sense you holding them so gently with love, they’ll trust you.
+If you can lean into that sweet spot where you see a glimpse of your friend’s burden, their suffering, and they sense you holding them gently with love, they’ll trust you.

-And we keep learning the art of trust, faith and relationship, together.
+We keep learning the art of trust, faith and relationship, together.

 “We seek a compassion that stands in awe of what some people have had to carry, instead of standing in judgment of how they’ve carried it.”

-And compassion leaves us in awe.
+Compassion leaves us in awe.

 CONCLUSION

-One of our first participants, Trevor, after he got overwhelmed and fled back to the familiar shadows he knew, ended up back in jail.
-Thankfully, he exchanged letters with us reflecting more openly, and shared these words.
-They apply to both sides of the envelope:
+At the end of the day, the art of trust is like any art: you choose to do it.
+To risk it.
+One of our first participants, Trevor, got overwhelmed following his release and fled to the shadows he knew, ending up back in jail.
+Thankfully, he exchanged letters with us reflecting openly, and shared these words.
+They apply to all of us:

 “I am guarded.
 I have trusted wholeheartedly in the past and have been bitten.
 I just don’t want to get hurt and I don’t want to crash and burn.
 I’m scared.
 Yet I’m open.
 I cannot do it alone.
 I need this OPOP experience, I believe.
 I will not let my fears get the best of me.
 But I will listen to them.”